viniciusban/viniciusban.github.io/index.md

 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 #
 layout: default
-title: Vinicius Assef (viniciusban) | Software developer.
-He/his.
-My opinions you read in this blog can change anytime.
-You don't have to agree with me.
-Preferrably you shouldn't.
+title: Vinicius Assef (viniciusban) | Software developer
+description: > # Default Meta description for pages without "description" in front matter.
+  These are my opinions acquired during 30+ years of dev experience and counting, but they can change.
 taglines:
   - i have much more questions than answers
   - name things properly